-The students on the academic team meet in a weekend regional competition each November in Clearwater, Florida.
 Students spend weeks preparing to present on these cases.
+The students on the academic team travel to various regional competitions.
 They immerse themselves in the research and practice extensively.
 They learn a lot.
 If they place among the best in the region, they are invited to the national competition in the Spring.